GameDevCoder/portfolio/_clients/cygames.md

 Any objects that had failed validation either due to incorrect naming or incorrect object parenting would be displayed in the tool.

-Artists could use the tool to rapidly edit object names and hierarchy directly, or select an object rule preset and apply a fix automatically.
+Artists could use the tool to rapidly edit object names and hierarchy directly, or select an object rule preset and quickly apply a fix automatically.

 #### Unreal Engine